dzungvutr/weatherapp-android/README.md

 # weatherapp-android
 ### Demo weather app
-- This is demo waether app uses OpenWeatherMap API for Android
+- This is demo weather app uses OpenWeatherMap API for Android